Duffy-Herreshoff watertaxi

 The Duffy-Herreshoff DH30 watertaxi is an 18-person hydrogen fueled passenger ship, power-assisted by an electric motor that gets its electricity from a fuel cell.
 The watertaxi debuted on October 20, 2003 in San Francisco.

+The project was funded by the Center for the Commercial Deployment of Transportation Technologies at California State University, Long Beach.
+It was the first hydrogen fuel cell boat used in the San Francisco Bay.

 Refueling

 A 3 kW Hydrogen on demand system.

 Specifications

 Boat 30 ft long, with four 1.5 kW PEM fuel cells and an integrated battery, for 18 passengers.